sethderrick/zsh-config/README.md

 # zsh-config

 Exactly what it says.
-It's my zsh configuration
+It's my zsh configuration.
+That means it's specific to how I like *my* shell to look and behave.
+You can use mine as it is or customize it to your own taste.
+But it is damn handy to be able to have my whole shell config up and running in a few shell commands!

 ### To build and use...